Demir Kapija

 Museum

-The Museum of Demir Kapija or Museum of Wine was a disappointment.
+The Museum of Demir Kapija or Museum of Wine was a bit of a disappointment.
 It is very small and the collection is not very interesting.
 They were more interested in selling us expensive souvenirs and home-made rakija than in providing information about the archeological sites around Demir Kapija.
 Allegedly, the winner of the yearly rakija competition is allowed to sell its rakija through the museum.
-When I asked about the archeological site “Ramnishte”, where the ruins of an ancient fortress are, they told us that the site is prohibited to enter.
-Remarkable, on the square opposite to the museum, there even is an information panel describing the hiking trail to this archeological site!
+When I asked about the archeological site “Ramnishte“, where the ruins of an ancient fortress are, they told us that the site is prohibited to enter.
+Remarkable, on the square opposite to the museum, there is an information panel describing the hiking trail to this archeological site!
 Maybe the people in the museum want to prevent people from visiting the archeological sites to avoid wild diggers?
-It seems not necessary to be so mysterious, because I had tried to reach the “Ramnishte” site a few days earlier but failed!

 The pictures above basically summarize the whole museum.
 When asked about the location of the Gorno Zmejovec cave for which they had information flyers on display, nobody even knew about the existence of this cave!
-At least the museum was free, and I could not resist buying a liter of their rakija for 300 denars (5 euros) if I remember correctly.
+At least the museum was free, and I could not resist buying a liter of their rakija for 300 denars (5 euros).
 Location: N41° 24′ 30.9″ E22° 14′ 41.1″

 Black Walnut